Pelican-Elegant/elegant/documentation/content/Appearance and Style/table-of-contents.md

 I will end my example here.
 ```

-## Hide Default Title Text
+### Hide Default Title Text

-!!! note
+!!! note "Possibly Deprecated"
-Our testing of this issue does not repeat the effects detailed below.
+We couldn't not reproduce this issue in our testing.
 This should be considered deprecated, but is retained in this document in case someone encounters this.

 Using the default configuration, reStructuredText will generate a default title for the table
 of contents.
 According to the [official